dhruvilsheladiya/Phone-chatbot/README.md

 1. cd frontend
 2. run python cli_chatbot.py
 3. You:- What's latest phone model?
 4. Chatbot reply you:- Final Output!

+# I used the same 2025 phone details model, but it got cracked again, so I had to use the old version's phone details models, so it's a chatbot can be response is old details for phone realesing releted details.

 🐳 Running with Docker: